vzaccaria/node-rn/docs/readme.md

 If you omit `--go`, it will only print the new filenames without actually changing them.

+To avoid backticks around the first two patterns, you can use a question mark `?`:

+    rn ?-slides s-? *.pdf --go

 You can include the extension in the renaming with `-x`.
 For example:

     rn -x '*.pdf' '*.pdfx' *.pdf --go